 Aicok Personal Blender

 The Aicok Personal Blender is a great and easy to use model for a protein shake and one of the top tier protein shake blenders.
 One thing that sets it apart from other blenders on this list is that the bowl itself does not detach from the machine — but it does come with a portable cup that you can pour into.
 It’s a small difference, but it definitely lacks the ease of use that comes from a blender where the bowl of the blender itself can also become a cup.
-With a four-prong stainless steel motor, it actually dices better than some other models on this list.
+With a four-prong stainless steel motor, it actually dices better than some other models on this list with great speed.
 And, Aicok offers a 30-day warranty on all products, so if for some reason you’re not satisfied, you can always get a full refund for this great dishwasher safe blender.